UnionPan/mamllqr/README.md

 ## Environment

-The system uses Boeing 747 aircraft dynamics with a 4-dimensional state space:
+The system uses simplified Boeing aircraft dynamics with a 4-dimensional state space:
 - Velocity deviation
 - Angle of attack
 - Pitch rate